 Flash is generally a core spell, there's no reason to switch it out for anything.
-Exhaust can be a stronger pick throughout the game, as it gives you a massive damage debuff, but Ignite can be picked up against a high sustain team or against a high sustain support like Soraka (though in the latter situation it's largely unnecessary).
+Exhaust tends to be a stronger pick later in the game, as it gives you a massive damage debuff that is particularly effective against high damage assassins like Zed, but picking up Heal while your carry picks up Barrier can also be a strong option.
+Ignite is good for early game pressure in trades, but it can also be picked up against a high sustain team or against a high sustain support like Soraka, if necessary.